 Locke Park parkrun and junior parkrun

 Money raised by FOLP helped set up the weekly parkrun for adults in 2011.
+It has attracted a great number of participants both existing runners and those wanting to run for the first time.

 Supported by Public Health, FoLP helped set up the junior parkrun in 2014.
+It has been a very popular Sunday activity since then.

 We asked lots of people what they wanted and a multi-use games area and play and fitness equipment for older children and young people came top of the list.